navattic.identify({ email: user.email })

 The most effective pre-sales professionals are a unique blend of technical expert, creative problem-solver, and trusted advisor.
 They don’t just know the product; they understand the customer’s world and can connect the two in a way that builds confidence and drives deals forward.
 This role requires a specific set of skills that go far beyond a traditional sales pitch.
 It’s about architecting a solution, telling a compelling story, and building a genuine relationship—all before a contract is ever signed.
 Mastering these abilities is what separates a good pre-sales team from a great one, turning them into an indispensable engine for revenue growth and customer success.
 Let's look at the core skills that make these professionals so valuable.

-Deep Product and Technical Knowledge
+Deep Product and Technical Expertise

 A great pre-sales professional knows their product inside and out, from high-level value propositions to the smallest technical details.
 But their expertise doesn't stop there.
 They need a strong understanding of the customer's business challenges to effectively map product features to specific needs.
 This deep knowledge allows them to answer tough questions with confidence, customize demonstrations on the fly, and position themselves as credible experts.
 Their work involves significant technical and analytical contributions, and they often act as a crucial feedback loop, bringing valuable market insights back to the product and engineering teams.